The Robot vs. the Aztec Mummy: Production notes

 The characters Almada and Flor are married in this third film in the series, and Pinacate has given up his masked superhero career as the Angel.

 While most science fiction takes poetic license with the understanding of science, this film also takes great liberty regarding Mesoamerican civilizations, suggesting the Aztecs practiced mummification and used hieroglyphic writing.
 In reality, they used pictographs and practiced cremation and simple burial.
 It was the Inca civilization that practiced mummification, and the Maya who used syllabic writing.
 Also, the mummy is depicted in the Egyptian style (upright or lying on its back) rather than in the Inca style (hunched into a ball with its feet pulled to the body and its knees close to the face).

 The film was only distributed in 1958 in Mexico by Azteca Films Inc. in its original Spanish language version.
 English-language dubbing rights were subsequently acquired by entrepreneur K. Gordon Murray, who theatrically distributed the film nationally in 1964 on a double feature bill with The Vampire's Coffin (El Ataud del Vampiro), as Young America Productions Inc. Subsequently, he syndicated it to TV as one of a package of dubbed Mexican horror films which eventually gained a following in the U.S. through their appearance on the USA Network.

 Critical reception

 Contemporary reviews of the film, or other articles concerning it, have not been located.

 Three decades after its release, the TV program Mystery Science Theater 3000 riffed the film in the second episode of the first season, which aired for the first time in 1989.
 The Canadian comedy series This Movie Sucks! featured an edited version of the film in its second season in 2010.

-Home video
+Home media

 The film made its debut on DVD on July 30, 2002, where it was released by Alpha Video.
-It was re-released again on Mar 12, 2003 by Beverly Wilshire.
+It was re-released again on March 12, 2003, by Beverly Wilshire.
 It was later released in The Aztec Mummy Collection, a 3-disc box set which included the previous two films in the series.
 It was last released in 2013 and 2014 by Willette Acquisition Corp. and VCI Entertainment, respectively.